rprops/PhenoFlow/README.md

 source("https://bioconductor.org/biocLite.R")
 biocLite("flowViz")
 ```
-Next, install the flowFDA package from https://github.com/lievenclement/flowFDA.
-Or, alternatively download the package from this repository and unzip it directly into the R library folder.
+<p align="justify">Next, install the flowFDA package from https://github.com/lievenclement/flowFDA.
+Or, alternatively download the package from this repository and unzip it directly into the R library folder.</p>

 ## Scripts and functions
 Script  | Content